matsengrp/hdag-benchmark/README.md

 # hdag-benchmark

 This repository contains scripts for running experiments and generating figures for an in-review paper *Densely sampled phylogenies frequently deviate from maximum parsimony in simple and local ways* by William Howard-Snyder, Will Dumm, Mary Barker, Ognian Milanov, Claris Winston, David H. Rich, and Frederick A Matsen IV.
-A more thorough description of how to use this codebase to reproduce our results will be added shortly.

 ## Dependencies